trenskow/app/README.md

 Indicates that the response was processed.

-The listener callback will be passed an `Error` object or `undefined` if an no error occurred.
+The listener callback will be passed an `Error` object if an error occurred – or `undefined` if no error occurred.

 #### Instance methods